-Don’t get stuck without the things you will for sure need when flu season hits (especially if you live in a very cold area).
-Just a little bit of prep beforehand may just save the day by creating a winter prep flu kit of things to always have on hand.
+Don’t get stuck without the things you will definitely need when flu season hits (especially if you live in a very cold area).
+Just a little bit of prep done beforehand may just save the day by creating a winter prep flu kit of things to always have on hand.

-I cannot even tell you how many times I’ve thought about doing a flu kit, didn’t do it, and then ended up kicking myself later because we were in a pinch…Running errands when I have been cleaning up puke all day is the last thing that I want to/or even have time to do when more than one child is sick at the same time (keeping up with the laundry and disinfecting is hard enough when that happens).
+I cannot even tell you how many times I have thought about doing a flu kit, didn’t do it, and then ended up kicking myself later because we were in a pinch…Running errands when I have been cleaning up puke all day is the last thing that I or anyone else wants to/or even has the time to do when more than one child is sick at the same time (keeping up with the laundry and disinfecting is hard enough when that happens).

-So, I am being proactive for the onslaught of flu season this winter and gathering all of the items we use so that we are ready and will never have to go out in a storm or put someone out to get those items for us.
+So, I am being proactive this time for the onslaught of flu season this winter and gathering all of the items we use so that we are ready and hopefully won’t have to go out in a storm or put someone out to get those items for us.

 *This post is intended to get you thinking about your own family and give you an example of what I did and why.
 Obviously you can change things to suit your own needs or dietary restrictions…and always remember that I’m just an experienced mom…not a medical professional.
 My advice is just that so take it or leave it while using your best judgment.*

 How to prepare for Flu Season:

 I tend to keep my flu bug prep quite simple and haven’t really deviated too much from what my parents did for me when I was a kid…